Neutrinomic/wg_defi/icrc-55/ICRC55.md

 };
 ```

 The request can query by node ID or source endpoint.
-Endpoint requests can be used to find nodes of destination accounts and this way discover the graph of interconnected nodes starting from any node.
+Endpoint requests can be used to find nodes of destination accounts and this way discover the graph of interconnected nodes starting from root nodes.

 ```js
 public type GetNodeResponse<A> = {